-For an RGBA color, each color component (which lies in [0,1]) is converted (by rounding to nearest) to a fixed-point value with m bits.
+In RGBA mode with vertex color clamping enabled, each color component (already clamped to [0, 1]) may be converted (by rounding to nearest) to a fixed-point value with m bits.
 We assume that the fixed-point representation used represents each value $k/(2^m - 1)$, where $k \in \{0, 1, ..., 2^m - 1\}$, as k (e.g. 1.0 is represented in binary as a string of all ones). m must be at least as large as the number of bits in the corresponding component of the framebuffer. m must be at least 2 for A if the framebuffer does not contain an A component, or if there is only 1 bit of A in the framebuffer.
-A color index is converted (by rounding to nearest) to a fixed-point value with at least as many bits as there are in the color index portion of the framebuffer.
+GL implementations are not required to convert clamped color components to fixed-point.